 - 1/2 medium onion, sliced

-- small handful of flat leaf parsley, coarsely chopped
+- a small handful of flat-leaf parsley, coarsely chopped

 - 3 TBSP olive oil

 Preheat the oven to 400°F. Drizzle a little olive oil in a 9×13 glass pan (about a tablespoon).
 Place the cod fillets skin side down (whether or not the skin has been removed, that’s up to personal taste, my fillets were skinless).
 Drizzle the top of the fillets with an additional tablespoon of olive oil.
 Sprinkle with fresh ground pepper.
 Finally, press the one cup of olive tapenade into the cod fish fillets.

 Layer the tomato slices on top of the olive tapenade, sprinkle with the minced garlic, sliced onions, and chopped parsley.
 Last, drizzle one more tablespoon of olive oil over the whole dish.